reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/concepts/filtering.md

 | 2759       | 2022-01-18T14:55:29.349Z      |
 ```

-### Filtering list of inventory (client side) by creationTime date using relative timestamp
+### Filtering list of inventory (client side) by creationTime date using a relative timestamp

-A date string can be used and it will be converted to your local timezone. i.e. "2022-01-18" -> "2022-01-18T00:00:00Z" when running on a machine using UTC time.
+Filter a list of inventory items and filter the managed objects which were created in the last 2 hours.

 <CodeExample>